Russia's banks see glory fade in post-sanctions struggle for profit

 “Sooner or later they also will face issues with growth and asset quality,” Berezina said.

-Sberbank and VTB both sharply increased provisions for bad loans in the first six months of the year to 151 billion rubles and 93 billion rubles respectively.
+Sberbank and VTB both sharply increased provisions for bad loans in the first six months of the year to 151 billion roubles and 93 billion roubles respectively.

 For the Russian banking system as a whole, non-performing loans added 40 basis points since the start of the year to stay at 3.9 percent of total loans as of Aug 1.